jweissman/orsino/docs/mm.md

 - **Celestial Radiance** (You were forged in the light of the heavens.)<br/>50% resistance to Radiant, 50% resistance to Necrotic, add 1d4 to bonus healing<br/>

 ### Deva
-_Wandering Celestial from the heavens, 526 years old.
-They are of towering build with sleek hair, dark eyes and an unreadable disposition._
+_Guardian Celestial from the heavens, 429 years old.
+They are of towering build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|